Oak Fern

 Sori: Underside of leaves.

-Habitat: Shaded forest.
+Habitat: Forests; Shaded forest.

 Native/Non-native: Native